Watch carefully because everything happens fast. The chase. The desert. The shack. The girl. The roadblock. The end.

 The bordello is stocked with liquor, a bartender who never quits pouring, and a full jazz ensemble who play fabulous bluesy melodies that cater to their clients while the employees all seem to suffer from a collective languorous state of mind.

 The film was not the huge success they thought it would be despite the adult themes and stellar cast.
 Probably because of it’s screenplay which doesn’t allow Algren’s novel to freely express it’s most provocative and sociological themes.
-Nelson Algren’s book focused on the seedy underbelly of the New Orleans of Depression Era 30s.
-Screenwriters, Fante, Morris and Hecht while synthesizing the essence of the story, their observations gloss over the grittier descriptiveness and atmosphere of Algren’s murky brothels filled with even more vile and violent pimps.
+Nelson Algren’s book focused on the seedy underbelly of New Orleans during the Depression Era 30s.
+Screenwriters, Fante, Morris, and Hecht while synthesizing the essence of the story, their observations gloss over the grittier descriptiveness and atmosphere of Algren’s murky brothels filled with even more vile and violent pimps.
 A world that showcased fetishistic patrons and sullen whores who wade around in the muck hoping for a better life.
 While the film has a way of self-moralizing the plot to death at times, Algren’s novel did not show contempt for his prostitutes.
-It had a real strain of class conscious angst and didn’t sermonize about the unpalatable people who lived on the fringe of society but rather focused on those in power who exploited them.
+It had a real strain of class-conscious angst and didn’t sermonize about the unpalatable people who lived on the fringe of society but rather focused on those in power who exploited them.
 In some ways the film hones in on the story making it a more intimate venture into melodrama.